North Kosovo crisis (2022–2026): November

+On 19 November, in a targeted police operation in Zvečan, Kosovo police discovered a cache of military equipment hidden in a residential building.
+The seizure included an automatic rifle, three magazines with 90 rounds of ammunition, and two hand grenades.
+The operation was described as part of an ongoing effort to eliminate illegal weaponry in the northern municipalities.

+On 22 November, a separate police operation was conducted in Zvečan, where authorities raided a private home and arrested one individual.
+During the search, officers found and confiscated a pistol and a quantity of ammunition.
+The suspect was detained for illegal possession of weapons and violating public safety regulations.

+On 24 November, Kosovo police executed a raid in the village of Grabovac (Zvečan).
+The operation resulted in the arrest of one person and the seizure of a diverse arsenal, including several rifles, pistols, and specialized military gear.
+Authorities stated that such operations are vital for neutralizing potential threats from armed groups in the region.

 On 26 November, two hand grenades were thrown in the courtyard of the police station in Zvečan, and on 29 November, a suspected hand grenade was launched at the city's municipal building; neither caused any injuries or deaths.
 On the night of 29 November, an explosion in North Kosovo damaged infrastructure that supplied water to Kosovo's main power plants.
 Serbian officials claimed that the explosion was a false flag operation organized by Kosovo Albanians.

 The next day on 30 November, Kosovar Police led a raid operation in 10 locations in and near Zubin Potok, which led to 8 Serbian individuals suspected in the attacks being arrested.
 Kosovar Police were also able to seize a large stash of weapons and explosives together with Yugoslav and Serbian military uniforms and badges.

 Kosovar Prime minister Albin Kurti accused the Serbian government and the Serb list of organizing the attack, implicating Serbian president Aleksandar Vučić, along with Milan Radoičić, who had previously led a group of 30 armed militants in the Banjska attack.
 Kurti also compared the attack on the Ibër-Lepenc water canal with the Russian attacks in Donetsk and Luhansk, where they were trying to make Ukrainian soldiers enter both regions so that the Russians would have a justification to invade Ukraine.

 The Serbian government denied all of Albin Kurti's accusations and so did the Serb list, claiming that they had no involvement in the attack.

 The Albanian government stated that it is ready to supply Kosovo with electricity, which it started to supply at the end of November.